ple1n/awesome/philosophy.md

 There is no point in debating whether free will exists, nor am I interested in its litigation of ontology beyond what serves productive goals of this post.
 Free will, is only conisdered as it appears, the apparent fact that you can make decisions and nothing beyond it, the apparent fact that it serves as an instrument in the happening of causality.

 Historicism is partial because it can not account for the pervasive existence of free will.
 And it's a theory for the masses anyway because it teachs people to expect things to happen spontaneously.
 Either way, it's not going to hold any predictive power.

+# Equality to be assumed until further justification

+I do not hold the view of equality simple as it seems, but rather I consider it a stance to be held without further evidence or need to change the view, as a starting point of thought.
+I hold the accusation why you would set up such an arbitary view or privileges instead of this _null stance_.

+It is the void of reason that I call equality, not that I want to sweep things such that they appear equal.

+I also have a disregard, or disdain for the status quo.
+Reason knows no temporal bounds.
+People get irritated over borders that get disputed that get moved a little bit, not knowing how much different it was in the past.
+It's a very common fallacy to reason in the way relative the status quo.
+Reason should be, absolute, relative to the origin point of null stance.

+People call it a crime when a rich person gets his wealth reduced a bit, because its a reasoning with the status quo as a reference point.
+The correct method is to at least track it further back in time where nobody is much more wealthy, or the null stance where nobody is wealthier or less.